Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 Given an integer array, find the minimum and maximum element present in it by making the minimum number of comparisons.

 **Try implementing the algorithm below.
-Spend no more than 15 minutes on this**
+Spend no more than 15 minutes on this.
+If you get stuck, you may view a video solution in the Minimum and Maximum in Array video featured in the playlist.**

 ##### !end-question